-BoE objective: To be considered resolvable, firms should meet the objective of having valuation capabilities that would enable a valuer to carry out sufficiently timely and robust valuations to support effective resolution (the ViR Objective).12
+BoE objective: To be considered resolvable, firms should meet the objective of having valuation capabilities that would enable a valuer to carry out sufficiently timely and robust valuations to support effective resolution (the ViR Objective).
+18

-Barclays has established valuation capabilities that would enable a valuer to carry out timely and robust valuations.
-These valuation capabilities are evidenced through a Valuation in Resolution (ViR) Framework, including a ViR data and information inventory to provide up-to-date data to a valuer and a ViR model inventory that incorporates new ViR consolidation models informing the required valuations.
+Barclays has established valuation capabilities that would enable a valuer to carry out robust valuations.
+These valuation capabilities are evidenced through a Valuations in Resolution (ViR) Framework, including a ViR data and information inventory to provide up-to-date data to a valuer and a ViR model inventory that captures models relevant for ViR, including ViR consolidation models, informing the required valuations.
 The ViR consolidation models source underlying data and valuations, balance sheets and income statements by Material Subsidiary (apart from BXSL).
 The ViR Framework is maintained through a ViR Standard which sets out specific controls for the ViR capabilities.

-The valuation capabilities are supported by operational documentation, including a ViR Playbook, process step plans and end-to-end valuation process mapping.
+The valuation capabilities are supported by operational documentation, including a ViR Playbook, a summary of approach for an independent valuer, and end-to-end valuation process mapping.
 The ViR Playbook, which provides a valuer with an overview of Barclays' valuation capabilities, including valuation assumptions, methodologies and processes, also details the process that Barclays would follow to provide a third party with access to its data, systems, infrastructure and models, and the relevant Barclays staff with whom a valuer would need to liaise.

-To ensure consistency in valuation methodologies across jurisdictions and in-scope subsidiaries and the use of realistic assumptions in the underlying valuation models, the capabilities have been subject to review and testing by internal stakeholders with relevant expertise, including 'dry run' tests across material assets and liabilities which have been supported by sensitivity analysis on the key valuation drivers, and review by Barclays Independent Validation Unit, Barclays Internal Audit and an external firm.
+To ensure consistency in valuation methodologies across jurisdictions and inscope subsidiaries and the use of realistic assumptions in the underlying valuation models, the capabilities have been subject to review and testing by internal stakeholders with relevant expertise, including annual 'dry run' tests and quarterly assessment of the ViR controls environment.
+The ViR Framework models are subject to Barclays Model Risk function annual review and in addition Barclays Internal Audit performed an operational effectiveness review in 2022.
+Further, the 2023 Group resolution simulation tested the ViR workstream's inter-linkages especially with the MREL and Restructuring workstreams.
+Enhancements have also been made since the First RAF Disclosure to implement recommendations coming out of an independent external review conducted in 2021 and in response to the BoE's findings in the 2022 assessment.

 The testing and assurance activities conducted supported a conclusion by Barclays that the Group's capabilities are effective and comply with the ViR Objective.

-5. Achieving the resolution outcomes continued
+Barclays has, however, recently also completed additional assurance activities as part of its ongoing commitment to resolvability, to further evidence Barclays' ability to produce the valuations required on a timeliness basis.